FEA Simulation Setup: A Simple Overview

 To summarize, running an FE simulation involves three main steps: setting up in a pre-processor, running the simulation with a solver, and analyzing data in a post-processor.

 Have a question or comment?
-Joint the discussion here.
+Join the discussion here.